emacs-php/php-auto-yasnippets/README.md

 filter_input($type, $variable_name, [$filter], [$options])
 ```

-If you do not need the optional parameters you can delete them when
+If you do not need the optional parameters you can delete them by
-you Tab over to them.
-However, you will need to manually remove the
+pressing `C-d` `when you Tab over to them.
-commas, as the package currently does not remove them automatically.

 You can use the prefix command to expand method names.
 When you use
 the prefix, u.g. `C-u C-c C-y`, the package will ask you for the name